 How Will I Know If My Pet Is Infected?

-If your cat has heartworm disease, they will develop a cough and can suffer from respiratory distress.
+If your cat has heartworm disease, it will develop a cough and can suffer from respiratory distress.
 Many cats with heartworm will vomit frequently.
 In very severe cases, your cat can die suddenly from the disease.

 How Is Heartworm Treated?

 If you have a cat, there is currently no safe and effective medication for heartworm.
 If your cat does get the disease, your vet will give him medication to reduce the inflammatory response.
-Surgery can also be performed to remove the heartworms.
+Surgery can also be performed to remove heartworms.